Voluntary Codes of Conduct and Public Commitments

 Issues with a Power of Attorney

 If Equitable Bank refuses to act on your POA or attorney instructions, we will provide you, or your attorney as the case may be, the reasons why we made the decision.
-In such circumstances, if you or your attorney have additional concerns, please refer to our Customer Complaint Handling Procedures.
+In such circumstances, if you or your attorney have additional concerns, you can follow our complaint handling process located at equitablebank.ca and eqbank.ca.